Click on names to see biographical information and photos.

 Jane Levy

-Jane Levy is the daughter of Frances (a founding member of GO) and Edward Loewenstein (the architect) and the granddaughter of Laura (Mrs. Julius) Cone.
+Jane Levy is the daughter of Frances (a founding member of Greensboro Opera) and Edward Loewenstein (architect) and the granddaughter of Laura (Mrs. Julius) Cone.
 She is married to former Board member Richard Levy, has two children, and six grandchildren.
 She is a graduate of Duke University with a BA in French literature.
 After college, she worked for the Experiment in International Living in Vermont developing a lifelong love of travel.
-She was a professional photographer and was an artist in residence in Randolph County.
+She was a professional photographer and an artist in residence in Randolph County.
 Recently she was actively involved in raising money for the Edible School Yard at the Children’s Museum and the Healing Garden at Cone Hospital.
-She has been involved in the arts for decades, especially the Weatherspoon for which she is a former President of the Foundation, a docent, and is an Emeritus member of the Association Board.
-She has enjoyed her involvement behind the scenes with the Greensboro Opera.
+She has been involved in the arts for decades, especially the Weatherspoon for which she is a former President of the Foundation, a docent, and an Emeritus member of the Association Board.
+She has enjoyed her involvement behind the scenes with Greensboro Opera.

 Fred Lopp